huggingface/datasets/datasets/speech_commands/README.md

 ### Curation Rationale

-The primary goal of the dataset is to provide a way to build and test small models that detect when a single word is spoken, from a set of target words, with as few false positives as possible from background noise or unrelated speech.
+The primary goal of the dataset is to provide a way to build and test small models that can detect a single word from a set of target words and differentiate it from background noise or unrelated speech with as few false positives as possible.

 ### Source Data